elunna/recipes/entres/mexican tuna boats.md

 keep them crisp.
-Or, stuff the tuna salad inside a romaine lettuce leaf, hollowed- out bell pepper, tomato, or the cucumber cups from page 234.
+Or, stuff the tuna salad inside a romaine lettuce leaf, hollowed- out bell pepper, tomato, or the cucumber cup from page 234.
 This dish would also work with canned chicken or salmon and would taste amazing with a drizzle of cool Ranch Dressing (page 316) or